 Awasa Sidama Region, Ethiopia Travel Guide

 Stay in basic guesthouses.
 Eat at local eateries and street food stalls.
 The Awasa Fish Market offers incredibly fresh and affordable meals.
 Rely on local minibuses and Bajajs for transport.
-Focus on free activities like walking along Lake Awasa and exploring the central market.
+Focus on free activities like walking along Lake Awasa and discovering the central market.
 Bargain respectfully for prices.

 Choose comfortable mid-range hotels.
 Enjoy a mix of local eateries and mid-range restaurants.
 Use Bajajs and occasional taxis.
 Consider hiring hiring a car and driver for day trips.
 Include guided boat trips, park entrance fees, and coffee farm excursions.
 Look for hotel packages that include breakfast.